albumprinter/infra-terraform-modules/README.md

 For managing easily different Terraform releases, it's suggested to install the command [tfenv](https://github.com/tfutils/tfenv)

-Base on the TF release to test, 1.5 in that case, in the repository create a directory 1.5 under `./example/aws`, as in the tree below.
+Based on the TF release to test, 1.5 in that case, in the repository create a directory 1.5 under `./example/aws`, as in the tree below.

 In that directory copy the module to test and the files `example.tf` and `locals.tf`